YU000jp/logseq-plugin-reference-guide/readme.md

 [![Downloads](https://img.shields.io/github/downloads/YU000jp/logseq-plugin-reference-guide/total.svg)](https://github.com/YU000jp/logseq-plugin-reference-guide/releases)
  Published 2023/10/10

----

-## Feature
+## Overview

-- Helps estimate the size of reference
+- Helps estimate the size of block reference

 ![スクリーンショット 2023-10-06 222845](https://github.com/YU000jp/logseq-plugin-reference-guide/assets/111847207/1a4c441b-8e17-479c-9ee9-6c70a3a1d9f8)

 > Number of blocks, bytes, rows, source page name

-###

----

 ## Getting Started

-### Install from Logseq Marketplace
+Install from Logseq Marketplace

    - Press [`---`] on the top right toolbar to open [`Plugins`].
 Select `Marketplace`.
 Type `reference` in the search field, select it from the search results and install.

 ### Usage

-- The style be applied to every page , the right sidebar.
-- Put a reference on any block
+- Put a block reference on any block

 ### Plugin Settings